h2oai/datatable/docs/api/math.rst

 math module
 ===========

-``datatable`` provides the similar set of mathematical functions, as Python's standard `math module`_, or `numpy math functions`_.
+:mod:`datatable` provides the similar set of mathematical functions, as Python's standard `math module`_, or `numpy math functions`_.
 Below is the comparison table showing which functions are available: